fastpacecolding/pynote/README.rst

     $ note edit 1

 Your editor opens with the content of the note.
-After saving your modifications she revision number is incremented.
+After saving your modifications the revision number is incremented.

 delete note